index986/woa-pong/guide/status.md

 # Running Windows on the Nothing Phone (2)

 ## Project Status
-Most things are fooked cuz no pep, drivers, lack of knowledge
+Most things won't work because of lack of drivers and lack of knowledge

 #### Features
 - [ ] Audio